wp-plugins/notices-duyurular/readme.txt

 == Changelog ==

+= 1.3 =

+- Bug fix

 = 1.2 =

--Conflict was resolved by admin bar for MP6 plugin
+- Conflict was resolved by admin bar for MP6 plugin

 = 1.1 =